noiz23/programer2/OCPStudyGuide/README.md

     - A design principle is an established idea or best practice that facilitates the software design process.
 --------- Creating JavaBeans
-    - Although boolean values use is to start their getter method, the same does not apply to instances of the wrap- per Boolean class, which use get.
+    - Although boolean values use is to start their getter method, the same does not apply to instances of the wrapper Boolean class, which use get.
 --------- Applying the Is‐a Relationship
     - The is‐a relationship is also known as the inheritance test.
       The fundamental result of the is‐a principle is that if A is‐a B, then any instance of A can